Jaideepp15/Queuectl/README.md

 Jobs that exceed their retry limits are marked state='dead' and appear in the DLQ.

+The DLQ is not a separate database or table, but a logical partition within the jobs table.
+This design:
+* Simplifies querying and persistence.
+* Allows unified indexing and reporting.
+* Preserves full job history (creation, failures, final state) in one place.

 You can:
   * List failed jobs:
   ```bash